PayPal

 <!-- Load the Braintree components -->

-Replace your-sandbox-or-prod-client-id with the PayPal client ID found in the Braintree Control Panel under Settings > Processing > PayPal > Options > PayPal Client ID.
+Replace your-sandbox-or-prod-client-id with the PayPal client ID found in the Braintree Control Panel under Settings > Account Settings > PayPal > Options > PayPal Client ID.

 This ID will be different for your sandbox account and your production account.